 My First Day at Text & Talk Academy, Bangkok, Thailand

 I was introduced to my apartment and dropped my suitcases off and slept really well that night.
 The accommodation was simple but super clean and had security at the gates.
 I remember getting to know the security guard well after a few months at the apartment.
-Ok, I gave it away I stopped more than 6 weeks.
+Ok, I gave it away I stopped for more than 6 weeks.

 On the morning of the first day at Text-And-Talk Academy, I worked down the (Soi) Thai for road and stopped off at a small open-air restaurant.
 I ate a simple dish which was cooked with beautifully fresh cooked pork, vegetables and rice with fish sauce and chillies.
 I dined many times at this location and made friends with them for the whole duration.

-I mentioned this was my second time to Thailand and explained that I had a fantastic holiday the previous year.
+I mentioned this was my second time in Thailand and explained that I had a fantastic holiday the previous year.
 I must have told my stories a million times to the trainee teachers about my overwhelming paradise stories and travel memoirs.
-I was one of the younger teachers on the course and altogether there was about 15 of us on the same course.
+I was one of the younger teachers on the course and altogether there were about 15 of us on the same course.
 We drank coffee, chatted and watched a presentation and then we were introduced to the teacher trainer, Karmita from Canada.

 She previously taught English in Japan and had lots of experience.
 Karmita and I became good friends during the course and I always received nice comments about my lessons.
 We had an induction and began our training the following day so I arrived at the school at around 9 am.